 After some brainstorming and sketching, this idea was born.
 A princess poppy cake with pull-apart cupcake hair… Then, I just had to make it!
 And now you can too, with step by step instructions…

-To make this Princess Poppy cake you will need:
+To make this Princess Poppy Trolls cake you will need:

-A picture of Princess Poppy (google images is your friend), printed out to be the same size as your round cake, to use as a template for her features
+- A picture of Princess Poppy (google images is your friend), printed out to be the same size as your round cake, to use as a template for her features [OR, use my printable template included at the bottom of this post!]

 1. Once you have baked your cake and cupcakes, leave them to cool and then lay them out to finalize the number of cupcakes that you want to use.